*** Swedish boys wear garments sailor suits

 Popularity

 Sailor suits were popular in Sweden as in the rest of Scandinavia.
 Perhaps they were not as popular as in Denmark, but the popularity and time line seems relarively similar througout Scandinavia.
 We're not sure why sailor suits were so popular in Scandinavia.
 One factor may have been the influence of Germany.
-Scandinavia countries also had a strong maritime tradition.
+Scandinavia countries may not have had strong navies in the 20th centuty, but they had strong maritime traditions and merchant marines.

 Chronology